 Dedicated to the creation and support of new music, ETHEL has premiered over 100 works in the past five years, many of them composed for the ensemble.
 Recent world premieres include the debut of Phil Kline’s “Space” at the reopening of Alice Tully Hall; and “Radio” by Osvaldo Golijov at WNYC’s Greene Space.
 ETHEL’s HomeBaked initiative featuring commissioned music by emerging New York City composers has presented works by Andy Akiho, Anna Clyne, Judd Greenstein, Matt Marks, Hannis Brown, Lainie Fefferman, Dan Friel, and Ulysses Owens Jr. New compositions by Kevin James, Jerome Kitzke, and Aleksandra Vrebalov were debuted in 2012/13.
 The world premiere of ETHEL’s Documerica, featuring commissioned music by Mary Ellen Childs, Ulysses Owens Jr., Jerod Impichchaachaaha’ Tate, James Kimo Williams, and the members of ETHEL premiered at Brooklyn Academy of Music in October 2013.
 Most recently, the quartet presented world premieres of “Quartet for Queen Mab,” a commission by Missy Mazzoli, in February 2015, and “Blue Dress for String Quartet” by Pulitzer Prize-winner Julia Wolfe in November 2015.

 ETHEL’s debut CD was a Billboard “Best Recording of ‘03.”
 Light, ranked #3 on Amazon.com’s “Best of ‘06.”
 Oshtali: Music for String Quartet, ‘10, is the first commercial recording of American Indian student works.
 ETHEL’s third CD, Heavy, ‘12, was a Q-2 “Album of the Week.”
 The recording of ETHEL’s Documerica, released in November 2015, was featured by The New York Times’ Press Play, and on iTunes’ classical front page.
-A recording of The River will debut in early 2016 and was nominated for a NAMMY (Native-American Music Awards).
+The River, featuring long-time collaborator flutist Robert Mirabal, debuted in early 2016 and was nominated for a NAMMY (Native-American Music Awards).